sergiovasquez122/data_structures_lafore/Chapter_6/questions.md

     4. moving one small disk and then a stack of larger disks

 13. Which is not true about the merge() method in the merge.java program
-    1. its algorithm can handdle arrays of different sizes
+    1. its algorithm can handle arrays of different sizes
     2. it must search the target array to find where to put the next item.
     3. it is not recursive
     4. it continously takes the smallest item irrspective of what array it's in

 14. the disadvantage of mergesort is that
     1. it is not recursive
     2. it uses more memory
     3. although faster than the insertion sort, it is must slower than quicksort
     4. it is complicated to implement
+2) it uses more memory
 15. Besides a loop, a __ can often be used instead of recursion